Snitkin-Lab-Umich/ariba_card_snakemake/README.md

 - `snakemake` runs the pipeline
 - ` snakemake --dag | dot -Tsvg > dag.svg` creates a dag (this can be super difficult to read with large complex pipelines)

-## Running the ARIBA CARD snakemake pipeline on the cluster
+## Running the ARIBA snakemake pipeline on the cluster

-To run the ARIBA CARD snakemake pipeline on the cluster, you have to:
+To run the ARIBA snakemake pipeline on the cluster, you have to:
 - Modify your email address in `ariba_card.sbat` and `config/cluster.yaml`
 - Modify the fastq file directory path, and potentially the fastq file R1 suffix in the `snakefile`
+- Choose which database (CARD, PlasmidFinder, or MLST) you want to run, and modify the `db_dir` path to match the location of that database

 Then run:
 ```